glitchlover/LinkedNotes/✍🏻 Permanent Notes/🏛University/Semester 2020 Fall/Theory of Computation/CNF.md

 #### Find the Unit Production

 **Basis**::(A, A) is a unit pair of any variabel A, if A->A by 0 steps

+Induction:: Let's (A, B) be a unit pair and let b